 The live auction features several exciting packages, including a African Safari trip, Seattle Seahawks quarterback, Russell Wilson, autographed jersey, private cabana weekend on Lake Chelan and many more thrilling adventures and items you won’t want to miss.

 Doors open at 5 p.m. and silent auction and games begin at 5:30, with dinner and live auction to follow.

 Presenting sponsor for this year event is The Gilded Lily.
 Other sponsors include After Hours Plumbing, Pipkin Construction, Sangster Motors, GTC Technical Support, Laura Mounter Real Estate, and Northern Fruit, along with other supporting businesses.
 Auction items have been generously donated by individual and business donors throughout our community and beyond.

 Auction for the Animals is the event of the year for animal lovers and all proceeds benefit Wenatchee Valley Humane Society.
 Tickets are just $65.
 To purchase yours, visit www.wenatcheehumane.org or in person at the shelter, 1474 S. Wenatchee Avenue.

-Founded in 1967, the Wenatchee Valley Humane Society is a private non-profit organization with a mission is to serve the community through education, protection and pet adoptions.
-We continue our mission by caring for displaced pets, rescuing injured and lost animals, providing a low cost spay/neuter program, hosting a pet food assistance bank, offering a Pets for Life program, investigating cruelties and finding homes for the orphaned animals.
-If you would like to volunteer, donate, or more information on how you can help, email firstname.lastname@example.org or call (509) 662-9577.
+Founded in 1967, the Wenatchee Valley Humane Society is a private non-profit organization and our mission is to serve the community through education, protection and pet adoptions.
+We continue our mission by taking care of displaced pets, rescuing injured and lost animals, continuing our spay/neuter program, investigating cruelties and finding homes for the orphaned animals.
+If you would like to volunteer, donate, or more information on how you can help, visit www.wenatcheehumane.org, email email@example.com or call (509) 662-9577.